softwareguru/beam-summit-website/content/sessions/2023/use-apache-beam-to-build-machine-learning-feature-system-at-affirm.md

 ---

 In this session, we will explore how Affirm use Apache Beam to build a unified transformation engine within a machine learning feature store.
 We will demonstrate how to leverage Apache Beam to enable machine learning in various business cases, such as fraud detection, underwriting, and growth.
-By doing so, we'll establish an efficient framework that can improve the development velocity of machine learning engineers."
+By doing so, we'll establish an efficient framework that can improve the development velocity of machine learning engineers.